lgaudencio/footy-fever/README.md

 14. Scroll to the bottom of the deployed page and select preferred deployment type:

-* Click either 'Enable Automatic Deploys' for automatic deployment when you push update to GitHub or you can choose to select manual deployment and click 'Deploy Branch'.
+* Click either 'Enable Automatic Deploys' for automatic deployment when you push an update to GitHub or you can choose to select manual deployment and click 'Deploy Branch'.
 Please note, if you choose manual deployment, it must be deployed every time you push to GitHub.

 ### Version Control